Linear Attention Sequence Parallelism: Experiments

 \section{Experiments}

-We evaluate LASP on two representative linear attention-based models: TransNormerLLM (TNL)~\citep{qin2024transnormerllm} and Linear Transformer~\citep{katharopoulos2020transformers}.
+We evaluate LASP on two representative linear attention-based models: TransNormerLLM (TNL)~\citep{qin2023scaling,qin2024transnormerllm} and Linear Transformer~\citep{katharopoulos2020transformers}.
 TNL is the latest large language model purely built upon linear attention, while Linear Transformer is a classical linear transformer model recognized in the community.
 Our assessment focuses on three key areas: 1) the ability of LASP to scale up sequence length on scaling-out GPUs, 2) the convergence when using LASP, and 3) speed evaluation when using LASP and its comparison with other SP methods.
 No activation checkpointing (AC) ~\citep{korthikanti2022reducing} techniques are used in following experiments to reduce activation memory, except experiments in Section \ref{subsec: ablation}.
 This is because although the adoption of AC will further enables longer sequence lengths, it will cover up the ability of our sequence parallel method LASP.
 All experiments are conducted on a GPU cluster equipped with 128x A100 80G GPUs.
 Our implementation is built on Metaseq~\citep{zhang2022opt}, a PyTorch-based sequence modeling framework with FairScale~\citep{FairScale2021} integrated.
 For more details of hardware and software, and experimental setup, see Appendix~\ref{app:hard_soft} $\&$ \ref{app:exp_setup}.
 Note that when implement other SP methods (e.g., Ring Attentoin, DeepSpeed-ulysses and Megatron-SP) on linear attention instances for the purpose of comparison, we do not use the right-product kernel trick.
-We maintain the use of each method's original communication primitives and computational manners as they originally proposed for standard softmax attention.
+We maintain the use of each method's original communication primitives and computational manners as they originally proposed for softmax attention.